maxlew/markr-ingestion-processing-api/README.md

 ### `GET /results/:test_id/aggregate`
 Returns a JSON response of type `AggregateData` for the test_id required.
 This information is calculated at request time by postgres.

 Depending on the total dataset size this might become a scaling issue, although postgres should handle that for a long while.
-Someone did say "every school system in Europe & North America" thoigh.
+Someone did say "every school system in Europe & North America" though.

 Recommendation is to calculate aggregate data asynchronously after ingestion occurs.
 Aggregate data would then be stored in it's own table.
 This could be simply after commiting the import txn, make an unawaited HTTP call to itself before returning.
 Or if we're really scaling use something more eventy like RabbitMQ.

 ### `POST /import`
 Receives an XML payload from the marking machines, there is currently a 5mb limit on payload size.
 Unsure if this would become an issue in future a single 20 question test is around 2KB, so in theory this would scale to roughly 2,500 tests per import.